keras-team/keras/README.md

 ## Local installation

 Keras Core is compatible with Linux and MacOS systems.
-To install it locally:
+To install a local development version:

 1. Install dependencies: